azawawi/atom-perl6-editor-tools/NOTES.md

 - Create Perl6 module menu shortcut (with travis CI and appveyor YAML files)
 - Open example from Perl 6 examples github repo (through a pregenerated index)
 - Borrow from Padre Outline: Perl 6 class/method/subs/...etc outline
 - On opening a new file editor.
 Read the first few lines and determine the correct Perl/Perl 6 grammar using `use v6`.
 Slurping the whole file and then matching is a very bad idea for large files.
 - Add Profiling support
 - Add [debugger support](https://atom.io/packages/python-debugger)
+- `perl6 -Ilib -c` creates a folder (side effect).
+On projects with `lib` folder, this is not an issue.
+Please check whether a project has `lib` folder or not when adding the `-Ilib` flag.